zumasys/docs/site/jbase/release-notes/5.7.1/pn5_60784/README.md

 ### Current Release Behavior

-The order should be fine as the sort processor ignores formatting for numeric data, e.g.
+The order should now be fine as the sort processor ignores formatting for numeric data, e.g.

 ```
    10